WebReflection/web-compressor/README.md

     method:string   // base64 (default) or utf-16
   )

-  async compress(any:string): Promise<string>
+  async compress(any:string): Promise<arrayBuffer>

-  async decompress(any:string | arrayBuffer):
+  // the returned arrayBuffer has a special toString() method
-    Promise<arrayBuffer>  // it has a special toString() method
+  // so that it's possible to use it either as buffer or as string

-                          // so that it's possible to use it
+  async decompress(any:string | arrayBuffer): Promise<string>
-                          // either as buffer or as string }
+  // the returned string is the one that was originally compressed }
 ```